williiam-tran/ttl-class-sync/content/Weekly Routine.md

 # What's Next

 - Your next task this week - [[Anki/Getting Started|Getting Started]]
-	- [ ] Make sure you understand Anki philosophy and note down all the new words.test: THPT-2024
+	- [ ] Make sure you understand Anki philosophy and note down all the new words.